embolden/styleguide/styleguide.md

 ```

 #####Capitalization
-Use only lowercase in element names, attributes, attribute values, selectors, properties, and property values.
+The author MUST use only lowercase letters for element names, attributes, attribute values, selectors, properties, and property values.
 The only exception to this is text or strings.
 ```html
 <img src="foo.png" alt="Bar">
 ```

 #####Attributes
-For HTML attribute values Use double quotes ("") instead of single quotes ('').
+The author MUST use double quotes ("") instead of single quotes ('') for HTML attributes.
-Omit `type` attributes from style sheet and script declarations.
+The author MUST omit `type` attributes from style sheet and script declarations.
 ```html
 <link rel="stylesheet" href="foo.css">
 ```